 The more we hear about GPars uses in the wild the better we can adapt it for the future.
-Let us know how you use GPars and how it performs.
-Send us your benchmarks, performance comparisons or profiling reports to help us tune GPars for you.
+Let us k GPars and how it performs.
+Send us your benchmarks, performance comparisons or profiling rep GPars for you.

 10.2 Integration into hosted environment